dan-israeli/AI-Storyteller-Web-App/README.md

 ### 1. **Download the Files**
 - Download all files from the `code` directory.
-- Ensure all files are located in the same directory on your local machine.
+- Ensure all files downloaded are located in the `code` directory on your local machine.

 ---

 ### 2. **Set Up the Database**
-1. Create a new SQLite database named `database.db`.
-2. Place the `database.db` file in the `code` directory.
+1. Create a new SQLite database named `database.db`. in the `code` directory.
-3. Run the `db_tables.py` file to create the necessary database tables.
+2. Run the `db_tables.py` file to create the necessary database tables.

 ---

 ### 3. **Set Up Email Credentials**
-1. Create a text file named `email.txt`.
+1. Create a text file named `email.txt` in the `code/static` directory.
 2. Add the email and password of the account you want to use (each in a new line).
-3. Place the `email.txt` file in the `code/static` directory.

 ---